multiscale/muscle3/docs/source/checkpointing.rst

 simulation>`.

 During the simulation, all of the created snapshots are stored on the file system.
-See below table for the directories where MUSCLE3 stores the files.
+See the table below for the directories where MUSCLE3 stores the files.
 Note: a run-directory is automatically created when using the ``--start-all`` flag for ``muscle_manager``.
 You may also specify a custom run directory through the ``--run-dir DIRECTORY`` option.
-When you do not provide a run directory, the last column in below table indicates where snapshots are stored.
+When you do not provide a run directory, the last column in the table below indicates where snapshots are stored.

 .. list-table:: Directories where MUSCLE3 stores snapshot files.
     :header-rows: 1